ibuddieat/zk_libcod/doc/added_dvars.md

   * `g_spawnMapTurrets`
     * Type: Boolean
     * Default: True
     * Effect: If false, turrets loaded from map files are neither precached nor spawned.
-Instead, the list of loaded turrets is sent to the `CodeCallback_MapTurretsLoad` script callback function.
+Instead, the list of turrets to load is sent to the `CodeCallback_MapTurretsLoad` script callback function.
   * `g_spawnMapWeapons`
     * Type: Boolean
     * Default: True
     * Effect: If false, weapons loaded from map files are neither precached nor spawned.
-Instead, the list of loaded weapons is sent to the `CodeCallback_MapWeaponsLoad` script callback function.
+Instead, the list of weapons to load is sent to the `CodeCallback_MapWeaponsLoad` script callback function.
   * `g_spectateBots`
     * Type: Boolean
     * Default: True